Berdir/user_relationships/plugins/user_relationship_migrate/README.txt

 ---------------------------------

 This is a plugin module for the User Relationships module.
-It allows admins to migrate Buddy List relationships to user relationships.
+It allows admins to migrate Buddy List relationships to User Relationships.

 Send comments to JB Christy: http://drupal.org/user/174933, or post an issue at http://drupal.org/project/user_relationships.